microsoft/playwright.dev/nodejs/docs/navigations.md

 ## Scenarios initiated by page interaction

-In the scenarios below, `page.click` initiates a navigation and then waits for the navigation to complete.
+In the scenarios below, [page.click(selector[, options])](./api/class-page.md#pageclickselector-options) initiates a navigation and then waits for the navigation to complete.

 ### Auto-wait

-By default, `page.click` will wait for the navigation step to complete.
+By default, [page.click(selector[, options])](./api/class-page.md#pageclickselector-options) will wait for the navigation step to complete.
 This can be combined with a page interaction on the navigated page which would auto-wait for an element.

 ```js
 // Click will auto-wait for navigation to complete